gear-foundation/gear-wiki/docs/node/node-faq.md

 ## How do I change the port number if the default one is already used by another software?

-Use on of the supported flags when running the node:
+Use one of the supported flags when running the node:

 ```
 --port <PORT>